speziale-ettore/speziale-ettore.github.com/index.md

 ---
 {% include JB/setup %}

-I am Speziale Ettore, an Italian programmer with special interest in compilers, parallel runtimes and hardware.
+I am Ettore Speziale, an Italian programmer with special interest in compilers, parallel runtimes and hardware.
 This site contains material about academic research, teaching, and some personal information.

 I am doing a Ph.D. in the [Formal Languages and Compilers Group][www/flac] of Politecnico di Milano.